Collegiate Terms & Traditions

 Kindergarten Derby

-A Collegiate tradition that is over 50 years old and voted as one of the most important traditions by Alumni.
+A Collegiate tradition that is over 60 years old and voted as one of the most important traditions by Alumni.
 This event takes place on the Thursday before Oaks.
-Kindergarteners decorate hobby horse heads and wear silks decorated by their fifth-grade buddies as they race around the maypole.
+Kindergarteners decorate hobby horse heads and wear silks decorated by their fourth-grade buddies as they race around the maypole.
 Seniors who participated in the Kindergarten Derby are recognized, and the Lower School classes participate in a themed parade.
-The Kentucky Derby Queen and her court attend this event, and there is even Millionaires Row seating which is auctioned off at the annual Collegiate Gala.
-This is a Collegiate tradition you don’t want to miss.
+The Official Kentucky Derby Queen and her court attend this event.

-Each Kindergarten student gets paired with a fifth-grader who serves as their “buddy” for the year.
+Each Kindergarten student gets paired with a fourth-grader who serves as their “buddy” for the year.
 Events and opportunities for them to interact throughout the school year are planned.

 ME Project